Tone Soul Evolution: Production

 Tone Soul Evolution was produced by Robert Schneider.
 It was engineered by Michael Deming, Jim McIntyre and The Apples in Stereo.
 The album was mixed by Robert Schneider and Michael Deming.
 Twenty-four-track analog recording, eight-track transfers and mixing engineered by Michael Deming at Studio.45 (Hartford, Connecticut), with assistance from David Shuman, and The Apples in Stereo.
 Eight-channel recording and superimposition engineered by Robert Schneider and Jim McIntyre at Pet Sounds Recording Studio (Denver, Colorado).

-Album art was done by Steve Keene (one piece inspired by Jasper Francis Cropsie and the other by Piet Mondrian).
+Album art was done by Steve Keene (one piece inspired by Jasper Francis Cropsey and the other by Piet Mondrian).
 Starling Keene is responsible for the lettering.